 Harmonizer Effect - what it is and how to use it

 What is a harmonizer effect - how does it work and how to use it for adding harmonies to vocals or to create interesting special effects.
+In this video I use the mighty Eventide Harmonizer 910 to maul a drum beat!

 The simplest explanation as to what a harmonizer is and does is this: let us use a vocal line as an example.
 The harmonizer will pitch shift the vocals and add it back to the original un-pitched audio to create a two note harmony.
 Now, imagine what happens when you have multiple vocals running into the harmonizer or to create multiple pitch shifts of the same vocal line and to start stacking one on top of the other pitch shifted vocals.
 You end up with amazing complex textures.
 This is as simplistic as it gets.